"Come away, O human child!

 Then something happened: The baby's expression changed.
 Most of the time a newborn doesn't have any real expression at all unless it's smiling, crying, or about to cry.
 But William could swear that the baby really was looking right at him and thinking, considering, pondering, in a way that was impossible.

 He tried to tell himself it was all in his head and was just about ready to believe it when, plain as day, the baby opened its mouth and spoke in a voice that was strong and clear and nothing at all like the voice of a child:

 "You have to go home, William," it said.

 His first instinct was to scream.
 Instead he stood there, paralyzed.
-The baby watched, its cold little eyes filled with sagacit, and then it repeated: "You have to go home, William.”
+The baby watched him, its cold little eyes filled with sagacity, and then it repeated: "You have to go home.”

 He opened his mouth to say, "Yeah," but instead he said, "No. Not at all."

 He always had trouble lying to Nissa.
 When his parents asked him how his day was, he would say fine and change the subject.
 But when Nissa asked, he really answered.

 She was the same age as him and lived in the apartment upstairs.
 Her bedroom was even right over his, he knew, though he had never seen it.
 She had four younger brothers and they all lived with just their father.